QubesOS/qubes-doc/GettingStarted.md

 Qubes Manager and command line tools
 ------------------------------------

+All aspects of the Qubes system can be controlled using the command line tools run under a Dom0 console.
+To open a console window in Dom0, one can e.g. choose Start-\>System Tools-\>Konsole, or alternatively press Alt-F2 and type in `konsole`.

+Various command-line tools are described as part of this user's guide, and the whole reference can be found [here](/wiki/DomZeroTools).

+\<snapshot\>

+Alternatively one can use a rather intuitive GUI tool called Qubes Manager.
+It supports most of the functionality that command line tools provide.
+Qubes Manager window can be opened by either clicking on the "Qubes" icon in the tray (right bottom corner of the screen), or by choosing Start-\>System Tools-\>Qubes Manager from the "Start menu".

 [![No image "r2b1-qubes-manager-2.png" attached to GettingStarted](/chrome/common/attachment.png "No image "r2b1-qubes-manager-2.png" attached to GettingStarted")](/attachment/wiki/GettingStarted/r2b1-qubes-manager-2.png)

 Starting apps in domains